kdsuneraavinash/theme_provider/README.md

 If a previous saved theme was found, it will replace the `defaultThemeId`.
 Otherwise `defaultThemeId` will be used to determine the initial theme.

+**Warning: Setting persistance will cause your app to be refreshed at startup(which may cause a flicker)** So it is recommended that if you use this feature, show a splash screen or use a theme agnostic startup screen so the refreshing won't be visible to the user.

 ## Additional Widgets

 ### Theme Cycle Widget